yellowbrickcode/MCW-Microservices-architecture/HOL/Hands-on lab unguided - Microservices architecture - Infrastructure edition.md

 #### Exit criteria:

 -  Look at the Visual Studio output window and note the rollback takes place after some seconds.

 -  Note that Service Fabric Explorer shows the rollback as well with the current deployment now set to the previous version.

 -  Also, note that the error remains until it is time to live expires or it is replaced by another health state.
 Until then, the unhealthy state will remain in the cluster, but the cluster will be running normally.
 You can proceed without clearing this for now.

 -  The subsequent exercises (i.e. 8 and beyond) will be executed using version 1.1.0 and while the cluster shows unhealthy state.
 You can ignore this for now.

 -  Optionally, from the Swagger endpoint for the deployed application, you can request health statistics at the following relative URL: /api/admin/applicationhealth.

 ## Exercise 8: Load testing

 Duration: 15 minutes

-In this task, you will perform a load tests against the Service Fabric cluster and observe how messages are distributed across partitions.
+In this exercise, you will perform a load test against the Service Fabric Cluster and observe how messages are distributed across partitions.

 ### Task 1: Simulate a 50-order request